Carnac Island: History

 In 1884, the colonial government gazetted the island as a quarantine station for Fremantle, but it appears never to have been used for that purpose.

 In 1916, the Australian Federal Government assumed control over the island for defence purposes, and the island was transferred back to the State of Western Australia in 1961.

+The Carnac Island Nature Reserve was gazetted on 8 March 1963, has a size of 0.22 km2, and is located within the Swan Coastal Plain bioregion.
+Apart from Carnac Island itself, the nature reserve includes the rocks north and south of the island.